ngyupeng/tp/docs/UserGuide.md

 ### Better warning messages of events/contacts of similar names

+### Add ability to filter the event list
+Users are able to search for specific persons using the `find` command.
+We plan to add a similar feature for event list in the future, to search for specific events by date, or within a specific time period.

 ### Simplify the display of consolidate function
 Currently, there are two separate areas that users can view the consolidated information.
 In the future, we can just simplify the UI to only show consolidated information in one area.